nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 2a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to view tags of a specific person in the list
+4. AddressBook shows tags linked to person
+5. User requests to rename a tag of the specified person
+4. AddressBook renames the tag<br>
+Use case ends.

+**Extensions**

+2a.
+The given tag is invalid(does not exist)

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 4

 ## Appendix C : Non Functional Requirements